 Notes

 You can use salted or unsalted butter.
-Whatever you prefer with the knowledge that there are the amount of salt used in salted butter varies between brands.
+Whatever you prefer with the knowledge that the amount of salt used in salted butter varies between brands, but will not affect the flavor.

 You can use whole milk or partially skim milk or low fat.
 There may be a slight flavor difference as whole milk contains more fat and fat is flavor.

-Orange zest can be replace with lemon zest, but will alter the flavor of the cake.
-Lemon zest is more bitter than orange zest.
+Orange zest can be replace with lemon zest, but will change the flavor of the cake.
+Lemon zest is more bitter and tangy than orange zest.

 Sprinkling the cake with powdered sugar is of course not a must, but more an esthetic finishing touch.
 You can also keep it plain or whip some cream.